 The news of Gandhi's advent and of the nature of his mission spread quickly through Muzzafarpur and to Champaran.
-Sharecroppers from Champaran began foot and arriving on by see their conveyance to champion.
+Sharecroppers Champaran began from arriving on foot and by conveyance to see their champion.
 Muzzafarpur lawyers called on Gandhi to brief him: they frequently represented peasant groups in court; they told him about their cases and reported the size of their fee.